-Capital expenditures totaled \$51.3 million for the year ended December 31, 1996, compared with capital expenditures of \$26.0 million for the year ended December 31, 1995.
-The increase in 1996 reflects higher spending for revenue-generating projects that included the replacement of approximately 54 miles of an 8-inch diameter line with a 10-inch diameter line between Shreveport, Louisiana, and El Dorado, Arkansas; pipeline modifications to increase mainline capacity by 50,000 barrels per day between El Dorado and Seymour, Indiana; and the completion of facilities required to deliver jet fuel to the United States Air Force Base near Little Rock, Arkansas, which became operational in June 1996.
-Capital expenditures for 1994 totaled \$20.8 million.
-Capital expenditures for system integrity projects and for sustaining existing operations totaled \$12.1 million, \$16.1 million and \$11.9 million for each of the years ended 1996, 1995 and 1994, respectively.
+Capital expenditures totaled \$32.9 million for the year ended December 31, 1997, compared with capital expenditures of \$51.3 million for the year ended December 31, 1996.
+The decrease in 1997 reflects a \$25.3 million decrease in spending for revenue-generating projects due to higher construction costs incurred in 1996 for the replacement of approximately 54 miles of an 8-inch diameter line with a 10-inch diameter line between Shreveport, Louisiana, and El Dorado, Arkansas, which was placed in service on March 31, 1997; pipeline modifications to increase mainline capacity by 50,000 barrels per day between El Dorado and Seymour, Indiana, which was completed during the first quarter of 1997; and the completion of facilities required to deliver jet fuel to the United States Air Force Base near Little Rock, Arkansas, which became operational in June 1996.
+Capital expenditures for 1995 totaled \$26.0 million.
+Capital expenditures for System integrity projects and for sustaining existing operations totaled \$18.9 million, \$12.1 million and \$16.1 million for each of the years ended 1997, 1996 and 1995, respectively.

-During 1995 and 1994, the Partnership received \$9.8 million and \$0.2 million, respectively, in insurance proceeds related to the failure of a LPGs storage cavern in Ohio during April 1993.
+During 1995, the Partnership received \$9.8 million in insurance proceeds related to the failure of a LPGs storage cavern in Ohio during April 1993.
 Pursuant to the agreements relating to the Notes, these proceeds were held in a trust account and were invested in discounted commercial paper.
-The proceeds and interest income were released by the trustee during August 1996 after storage and capacity modifications were completed along the pipeline system to replace the reduced storage capacity of the failed storage cavern in Ohio.
+The proceeds and interest income were released by the trustee during August 1996 after storage and capacity modifications were completed along the Pipeline System to replace the reduced storage capacity of the failed storage cavern in Ohio.

-The Partnership paid cash distributions of \$45.2 million (\$2.90 per Unit), \$40.3 million (\$2.65 per Unit) and \$34.7 million (\$2.37 per Unit) for each of the years ended 1996, 1995 and 1994, respectively.
-Distributions reflect the conversion of the DPIs (discussed below), effective with the quarterly payment on May 13, 1994.
-On January 17, 1997, the Partnership declared a cash distribution of \$0.75 per Unit for the quarter ended December 31, 1996.
-The distribution was paid on February 7, 1997, to Unitholders of record on January 31, 1997.
+The Partnership paid cash distributions of \$49.0 million (\$3.10 per Limited Partner Unit), \$45.2 million (\$2.90 per Limited Partner Unit) and \$40.3 million (\$2.65 per Limited Partner Unit) for each of the years ended December 31, 1997, 1996 and 1995, respectively.
+On January 16, 1998, the Partnership declared a cash distribution of \$0.85 per Limited Partner Unit for the quarter ended December 31, 1997.
+The distribution was paid on February 6, 1998, to Unitholders of record on January 30, 1998.